DesignDesign for neurodiversity

 Create a content hierarchy

-Establishing a clear content hierarchy is vital for neurodivergent users who may struggle with information overload or difficulty focusing.
-By organizing content in a logical and structured manner, web designers can help users navigate through the website more effectively.
+Establishing a clear visual hierarchy is vital for neurodivergent users who may struggle with information overload or difficulty focusing.
+By organizing a website in a logical and structured manner, designers can help users navigate through it more effectively.

 Consider using headings, subheadings, bullet points, and visual cues to create a visual hierarchy that guides users through the content.
-This approach can help neurodivergent individuals grasp the main ideas and locate specific information efficiently.
-Additionally, incorporating a search function and providing clear navigation options can further enhance the user experience.
+Such an approach can help neurodivergent individuals grasp the main ideas behind certain paragraphs and locate specific information efficiently.

 Eliminate distractions

 Web designers should prioritize simplicity and minimize visual and auditory distractions.
-Use a clean and uncluttered design, choose a limited color palette, and provide options to customize the visual appearance of the website.
-Allowing users to control their sensory experience can greatly improve their comfort and engagement with the content.
+Use a clean and uncluttered design and choose a limited color palette.
+If possible, provide options to customize the visual appearance of the website.
+It can significantly enhance user experience, catering to diverse needs and preferences.
+Examples of such customization include allowing users to adjust the font size for better readability.

 Explain what will happen